publiclab/plots2/CHECKINS.md

 -  When you open an issue please use our [Gitter](https://gitter.im/publiclab/publiclab) chatroom to notify everyone by referencing `@/all` and linking the post.
 Include a brief message for new contributors so that they know what it is. ex:

-_"Hey!
-Please see our weekly check-in here.
-Everyone is welcome to contribute and we encourage new users to get involved"_
+"<em>Hey!
+Please see our weekly check-in \<here\>.
+Everyone is welcome to contribute and we encourage new users to get involved</em>."

-- Check-ins have a _theme_.
+- Check-ins have a <em>theme</em>.
 Select any theme that interests you to guide the general flow of responces from the communtiy.

 - Add anything else you'd like.
 Discovered a new technology you'd like to share?
 Found an interesting article about open source?
 Have any questions?